Call for Papers: 2014 SPAS Graduate Student Conference

-The School of Pacific and Asian Studies (SPAS) at the University of Hawai‘i at Mānoa (UHM) seeks papers, performances, and panel proposals for its 24th annual graduate student conference.
-The conference will be held on the UHM campus in Honolulu, HI on April 3-5, 2013.
-The theme this year is “CONTINUITY, CHANGE, AND CONTESTATION: MULTIDISCIPLINARY AND TRANSNATIONAL PERSPECTIVES ON THE ASIA-PACIFIC.”
+The School of Pacific and Asian Studies (SPAS) at the University of Hawai‘i at Mānoa (UHM) seeks papers, performances, and panel proposals for its 25th annual graduate student conference.
+The conference will be held on the UHM campus in Honolulu, HI on April 2-4, 2014.
+The theme this year is “PUSHING BOUNDARIES, SHIFTING PERSPECTIVES: REMAPPING ASIA AND THE PACIFIC THROUGH A TRANSNATIONAL INTERDISCIPLINARY LENS.”

-- Challenge approaches based on a national or regional focus
+- Contest approaches based on a national or regional focus

-- Engage new and emerging trends in Pacific and/or Asian Studies
+- Engage new and emerging trends in Asian and/or Pacific Studies

-- Involve any original research on Asia and/or the Pacific
+- Involve original research on Asia and/or the Pacific

 - Present Asian and/or Pacific performance practices

-As this year’s theme indicates, we are interested in accepting papers, performances, and panel proposals that continue, change, and/or contest disciplinary and regional approaches to the study of the Asia/Pacific.
+As this year’s theme indicates, we are interested in accepting papers, panel proposals, and performances that challenge traditional boundaries and perspectives within the study of Asia and the Pacific.
 With this goal in mind, we also encourage those with a background in the arts to apply with performance proposals.

 Thank you and we look forward to reading your submissions!

-Return to Conference Home Page for information on the conference program, keynote speaker and more.
+Return to Conference Home Page for information on the upcoming conference program, keynote speaker and more.